-participate fully in their educational program

-- display positive behaviours that demonstrate respect for themselves, their peers, their teachers and members of the school community - respect the right of others to learn.
+- participate fully in their educational program - display positive behaviours that demonstrate respect for themselves, their peers, their teachers, and members of the school community - respect the right of others to learn.

-Students who may have a complaint or concern about something that has happened at school are encouraged to speak to their parents or carers and approach a trusted teacher or Year Level Coordinator.
-Horsham College has a Concern and Complaint policy available on the website at https://www.horsham-college.vic.edu.au/wpcontent/uploads/2018/05/Concern-Complaint-Policy.pdf
+Students who may have a complaint or concern about something that has happened at school are encouraged to speak to their parents or carers and approach a trusted teacher or a member of the school leadership team.
+Further information about raising a complaint or concern is available in our Complaints Policy.